Gaibbb/ansible_test/README.md

-# For Ansible & Terraform stury
+# For Ansible & Terraform study